 A permit must be requested at the BVG press office for filming.

-The BVG will support in regards of historical recordings and technically difficult shoots with specialist advice.
-They also can arranges contacts to clubs that deal with the history of the Berlin tram.
+The BVG will support in regards to historical recordings and technically difficult shoots with specialist advice.
+They also can arranges contacts to societies that deal with the history of the Berlin tram.

-Information on filming permits and application form can be found here:
+Information on filming permits and application forms can be found here:

 You will find detailed information about trams and the tram network of the BVG here:

-Please note that the normal operation can not be disturbed by filming, The traffic safety of the passengers and the driver has priority.
+Normal tram traffic operation must not be disturbed by filming.
+Traffic safety of the passengers and the driver has priority.

-From 01:00 to 05:00 am, , pictures can be taken in the entire route area.
+From 01:00 to 05:00 a.m., pictures can be taken in the entire sector.
 Additional permits may have to be obtained from the responsible authorities for filming on public roads.